-Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact Wo ould the project: a.
+Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact Wo Would the project: a.
 Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b.
 Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
-C. Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? $\boxtimes$ a.
-The project would not degrade the quality of the environmental or permanently impact any wildlife or plant species or their associated habitat.
-There are no wetlands, streams, rivers, or lakes present within the project area.
+C. Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?